helo0507/SuperEar/README.md

 # SuperEar
-<--- **SuperEar** is a research project focused on using acoustic metamaterials to achieve eavesdropping and tracking of phone calls in outdoor environments.
+<--- **SuperEar** is a research project aimed at utilizing acoustic metamaterials to achieve eavesdropping and tracking of phone calls in outdoor environments.

-The project incorporates gain balancing and noise suppression algorithms to optimize the raw audio captured by acoustic metamaterials, addressing issues such as uneven gain and noise interference.
+The project integrates distortion suppression and noise suppression algorithms to optimize the raw audio captured by acoustic metamaterials, effectively addressing issues like distortion and noise interference.

-Please adjust the audio file paths in the code based on your specific requirements.

-The code is currently being organized, and the complete version will be uploaded soon. --->
+- **Distortion Suppression Algorithm**: Designed to reduce distortion in the original gain curve obtained by acoustic metamaterials.
+You can directly use the original gain curve file provided in the project to implement this algorithm.
+- **Noise Suppression Algorithm**: Aimed at minimizing the impact of environmental noise on audio reconstruction.
+You can use the sample audio files provided in the project or replace them with your own files to implement this algorithm.

+ --->